unsaved/eslint-plugin-sn/doc/README.md

 [^g]: sys_ux_broker_* tables added with minor version 3.7.
 [^h]: sp_widget.link table added with minor version 3.8.
 [^i]: sys_ui_context_menu table for action_script field added with minor version 3.9.
+[^j]: Minor version 3.12 introduces tables sysevent_in_email_action, sys_atf_step_config, and
+      sys_variable_value only for sys_atf_step run-server-side-script steps.
+      N.b. the design for sys_variable_value is incomplete.
+It's difficult because the one table sys_variable_value has values with all sorts of different requirements

 The 8 alt variants for the sys_ui_action script are necessary to support the different JavaScript requirements depending on combination of settings:  Action name, Isolate script, Client.